 Stock Music or Production Music is essentially pre-composed music held in and administered by a "library" (a music licensing company or record label).
 Many composers have contributed to Stock Music libraries, perhaps simply creating music to boost their income when they don't have a specific commission, or some composers may make a living by creating stock music on a full-time basis.
 Composers may receive a fee when their music is accepted by a library and will receive royalties when their music is used.
 The use of Stock Music may be seen as a cheap and convenient option for a low budget TV programme, but the music should not be considered as poor quality.
 Many well-known and respected composers have written for Music Libraries, and the use of Stock Music on Doctor Who has sometimes been particularly effective.
 It would be difficult to create a complete list of Stock Music used on the programme, but here are some examples of Stock Music composers who have contributed to the soundscape of the series.

 Roger Roger (1911-1995) was a French film & TV composer and prolific contributor of stock music for libraries including some electronic works.
 His television work includes the 1950s "Flash Gordon" series and "The Prisoner" , and he wrote the track "Blast Off!" used on "The Tenth Planet".
-Douglas Gamley (1924-1998) was an Australian composer, arranger, orchestrator and conductor, two of whose stock tracks were used in "The Tenth Planet".
+Douglas Gamley (1924-1998) was a prolific Australian film composer, orchestrator, conductor and music arranger, two of whose library tracks were also used in "The Tenth Planet".
 Buxton Orr (1924-1997) was a composer who wrote songs and operas, works for chamber groups, brass bands and orchestra, and music for theatre and film.
 His films include the oscar-nominated "Suddenly, Last Summer" starring Elizabeth Taylor, Katharine Hepburn and Montgomery Clift.
 His stock music track "Musique Concrete II" was used in the stories "The Edge of Destruction" and "The Space Museum".
+Also used in "The Space Museum" is the track "World of Plants" by Jack Trombey.
+Jack Trombey is one of the alises used by Dutch composer Jan Stoeckart (1927-) who was a prolific writer of instrumental library music.
+His music was used on many television series, though he is most famous as the composer of "Eye Level" (which became a no.1 hit) the name of the theme for the TV series "Van der Valk" and "Domino" the theme for the series "Never the Twain".

 Another particularly effective use of existing music can be found in "The Web of Fear".
 We call it existing music rather than stock music because Bela Bartok (1881-1945) composed classical music for concert halls and theatres rather than for music libraries.
 However the 3rd movement of his "Music for Strings, Percussion and Celesta" contains some very eerie atmospheric music on strings followed by some timpani glissandi and a big crescendo.
 This music was edited to fit an early part of the "Web of Fear" where a Yeti is on display in a museum, but a spherical control unit finds its way into the robot and the Yeti comes to life.